Tdnshah/thehigglers/src/pages/blogs/drupal10-development-environment-using-lando.md

 But how does all this work, it all happens with .lando.yml file which we will generate now in the next step.
 #### Step 4: Initialize lando in

-So in this step we will use lando to create and manage our docker based development enviornment, follow below steps to intialise lando
+So in this step we will use lando to create and manage our docker based development environmentt, follow below steps to intialise lando

 1. cd into the project root directory